|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 So with that, the truck is finally in full 'spring-summer chase mode'.

-Event forecast update
+Storm observing forecast update

 For much of my trip after Saturday, I was without internet access (aside from my phone) and therefore unable to look at models and do much of any forecasting.
 The chase community had been abuzz about this upcoming week, but up until this morning I had no way of looking at data for myself.
 The 00z GFS and NAM models both paint a nice setup just west of the Texas/Oklahoma border area into the Texas Panhandle on Thursday, extending into southwest Kansas.
 Under strong southwest upper-level winds from an arriving trough, low-level wind fields and moisture along the dryline look good for supercells and tornadoes in this area.
 Both models break out abundant precip in this area by sunset.
 My concerns with this day are weak capping strength (tail-end charlie day) and questions about moisture return.
 After Thursday, the system moves east into Oklahoma on Friday and then Arkansas on Saturday, with supercell potential each day.
 Right now I'm considering a multi-day trip to observe storms all three days, which would lead me eastward toward home with each successive chase.